Rules for getting actionable customer feedback are straightforward to follow.

 12) Take Action

 There is no point collecting 12 feedback data unless the business acts.
 It would also be disingenuous to your customers.
-Make it clear their responses will lead to improvement.
-For example, if their answers score low, your staff will be alerted, and the problem will be addressed promptly – and the business can connect with the customer.
+Make it clear their effort will lead to improvement.
+For example, if their answers score at a low level, your staff will be alerted, and the problem will be addressed promptly.
+The business can connect with the customer and satisfaction with the brand will increase..